 Preparation can dramatically affect the nutrient content of food.
-Cooking in a healthful way doesn’t take much effort, but it does take some attention.
+Cooking in a healthful way doesn't take much effort, but it does require some attention.

 Broiling and grilling are known as dry-heat methods.
 They require no moisture, and little or no oil is necessary.
 Definitions vary, but grilling generally refers to food placed over a heat source, and broiling places food under a heat source.

 The key to the success of dry-heat cooking is high heat.
 High temperatures seal the outside of the meat and hold in the juices.
 Lower temperatures allow more of the natural juices to drip out, yielding a drier finished product.

 Stir-frying and pan frying require a small amount of oil.
 When using this method to cook vegetables, the high heat limits the nutrient loss and keeps the colors fresh and bright.